Extensions of the Duflo map and Chern-Simons expectation values: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the Emerging Fields Project \emph{Quantum Geometry} of the Friedrich-Alexander Universit\"at Erlangen-N\"urnberg (FAU).
+We thank the referee for helpful comments on the manuscript.
+This work was supported by the Emerging Fields Project \emph{Quantum Geometry} of the Friedrich-Alexander-Universit\"at Erlangen-N\"urnberg (FAU).
 TZ was supported by the Elite Network of the State of Bavaria.